 Takes about 2 minutes.
 No payment required.

-Prepare a Stipulated Judgment for Divorce in California — Without Hiring a Lawyer
+File for Divorce or Prepare a Judgment with Agreement for California Divorce, Without Hiring a Lawyer

-If you and your spouse can ultimately agree on the major issues, our guided interviews help you prepare and organize the required California court forms without attorney representation
+If you and your spouse can ultimately agree on the major issues, our guided interviews help you prepare and organize the required California court forms for a fraction of the cost of a traditional attorney.

 Is This the Right Fit for You?